cbg-ethz/SCITE/README.md

 `-r <INT>`  Set \<INT\> to the desired number of repetitions of the MCMC.

 `-l <INT>`  Set \<INT\> to the desired chain length of each MCMC repetition

-`-g <DOUBLE>` Set \<DOUBLE\> to the desired value of gamma for ML computation (gamma > 1: more local exploration, possibly local optimum; gamma < 1: easier to explore the space, but less deeply); gamma needs to equal 1 to be able to sample from the posterior distribution